Spurs Dream Team

 The Dream Team will be selected of players from 1960 onwards.

-We are running daily polls to determine our Dream XI by positions - we've nominated goalkeeper, full-backs and centre-backs, it's the turn of the wingers today, central midfielders tomorrow and finally strikers on Thursday.
+We've already nominated goalkeeper, full-backs, centre-backs and the wingers so it's the turn of the central midfielders today and finally the strikers on Thursday.

 We'll then announce our Dream Team, as voted by you, on Friday.